Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 For families committed to private domestic adoption, understanding the matching process is essential.
 Birth parents in Alberta's private system select the adoptive family.
 They review profile books — physical or digital presentations of your home, values, lifestyle, and family — and choose the family they want to parent their child.

 This is not a queue.
 There is no chronological waitlist.
 A couple who has been registered with an agency for four years is not "more likely" to be chosen than a couple who registered last month.
-Birth parents select based on the profile, and placement can happen in six months or in seven years depending on how many birth parent matches you fit.
+Birth parents select based on the profile, and private domestic placement timing is presented as approximately 1 to 7 years depending on how many birth parent matches you fit.
 Most agency orientations are not transparent about this — they present "average wait times" that mask an enormous variance.

 Understanding the matching reality before you commit to an agency contract matters.
 The guide explains how the selection process actually works, what makes profiles more attractive to birth parents, and how to evaluate the realistic timeline before signing a contract that commits you to a specific agency and their fee structure.